Veheled/ML_Prediction_OEE/README.md

 # Project Title
-Evaluation of Selected Data-Driven Machine Learning Approaches for Production Planning to Enhance Order Sequencing and Improve OEE in Manufacturing
+Evaluation and feasibility of selected data-driven Machine Learning approaches for Production Planning to enhance Order Sequencing and to improve OEE in Manufacturing

 # Project Summary: